 Many times in my short film reviewing history I have written quips like, ‘dramatics that would shame a porno film’.
 That’s not going to work here though, because the cast of Timbrook’s opus are pretty much all Adult movie stars.
 Damn, I’ll have to start thinking of something else cocky to write.
 Anyway, let’s get down to basics.
 What we have here is an exploitation flick that chooses boobies over blood and guts.
 If you love watching strumpets whip off their kits, then this is the place for you to be.
 We get various soft porn embraces with plenty of gusto and they even chuck in a lesbian scene just for the hell of it.

 In between all that nonsense, we thankfully get reminded that we are watching a slasher film.
 The hulking killer turns up regularly to do his thing and the murders are fairly creative.
-He stalks throughout the shadows in a warehouse behind the set and picks off his victims one at a time when they wander out the back.
-As I mentioned earlier, we don’t see too much goo, but I think this is most definitely down to the financiers being priced out of their ambition by cigar chopping special effects guys and their high wage demands.
+He stalks throughout the shadows in a warehouse behind the set and picks off his victims when they wander out the back.
+As I mentioned earlier, we don’t see too much gore, but I think this is most definitely down to the financiers being priced out of their ambition by cigar chopping special effects guys and their high wage demands.
 The good news is that the low amount of crimson is kind of made up for by the pure brutality of the slaughters.
-The first one especially is actually quite shocking.
+Especially the first one, which is actually quite shocking.

 Where the movie really surprised me was with its ambitious story.
 It’s a good attempt at building a macabre surrounding for the characters and a fairly authentic motive.
 It does suffer from predictability a bit, but I personally quite liked the conclusion.
 The performances are awful, but it’s worth mentioning the guy who plays the psycho killer.
-His grunting and heavy breath was really quite effectively conveyed.
-The campy director is also an interesting character.
+His grunting and heavy breath was effectively conveyed.
+We get a campy director, who also steals scenes for all the wrong reasons.
 The way he was dressed with his eighties Top Gun shades, thin moustache and ‘awkward’ beard made me think of the hilarious DJ from the old school slasher, The Scaremaker.
-Unfortunately the chances of him becoming a classic cheese-ball persona are ruined by poor dramatisation, an awful attempt at an English accent and a late story revelation.
+Unfortunately the chances of him becoming a classic cheese-ball persona are ruined by poor dramatisation, an awful attempt at an English accent and a late story revelation that totally ruins the cheesiness.
 Still, as you can see in the picture opposite, at least for a while, his image does bring a smile.